GulMuneerBaloch/datascience/README.md

 # datascience
-Creating Repository for Coursera Course The Data Scientist's Toolbox
+Creating Repository for coursera Course The Data Scientist's Toolbox